 One of the main things I learned was how important morals are considered to be in citizenship.
 Everyone at the table defined citizenship as a moral obligation to care for our neighbors and, thus, further society.
 Another takeaway was that healthy discussion was key to actually achieving a greater, more representative society.
 They recognized the need for empathy in order to have healthy discussions, and a community without dialogue is divisive.
 Finally, there is a sense of hopelessness clouding people’s desire to change their societies.
 Unfortunately, some believe we are trapped in our current society and view change as dauntingly impossible.

 Honestly, I was surprised by how similar everything discussed was to our class.
 We talked about the role of empathy, how morality factors into our lives, and the presence of wicked problems.
 The central idea that was most prevalent was definitely the importance of deliberation.
-Melville’s “How We Talk Matters” discusses how the discrepancy between what is happening and what should be happening (like the bridge) can truly be overcome when a healthy dialogue is created.
+The chapter we read, “How We Talk Matters” discusses how the discrepancy between what is happening and what should be happening (like the bridge metaphor we discussed in class) can truly be overcome when a healthy dialogue is created.
 By listening to and understanding each other’s ideas, we can venture towards compromise and social change.
 Everyone around my table viewed deliberation as the first step towards understanding, and even practiced this when debating when it is appropriate to protest.